Ecology in the City: A Case Study

 South Bank, Brisbane

-Major development projects, whether City or Country, usually raise issues – political, economic, social and ethical – that can lead to major conflicts amongst stake-holders.
-These conflicts affect the whole nation.
+Major development projects, whether City or Country, raise political, economic, social and ethical issues that often lead to major conflicts amongst stake-holders - conflicts that can affect the whole nation.

 The massive Queens Wharf Development Project in Brisbane’s CBD is a case in point.
 The battle-lines are drawn.